Notice regarding the quality of machine translation

 - training and a knowledge-testing test,

 - having obtained, in the last five years, one of the diplomas listed in Annex of the order of 29 August 2016 establishing and setting out the terms of obtaining the individual certificate for the activity "sale, sale of phytopharmaceuticals".

 For the activity related to the use of biocides, the professional must hold an individual certificate which he can apply electronically with the Ministry of the Environment, which will issue him the individual certificate within two months.

-To go further Article R. 254-1 of the Rural Code and Marine Fisheries; ordered from 29 August 2016 above; decreed from 9 October 2013 conditions for the practice of professional user and distributor activity of certain types of biocides.
+For further information: Article R. 254-1 of the Rural Code and Marine Fisheries; ordered from 29 August 2016 above; decreed from 9 October 2013 conditions for the practice of professional user and distributor activity of certain types of biocides.

 b.
 Professional Qualifications - European Nationals (Freedom to provide services or Freedom of establishment)